MonoidMusician/blog/sources/bezier_calligraphy.md

 - Special cases to [arc length reparameterization of a cubic Bézier](https://math.stackexchange.com/questions/3024630/arc-length-reparameterization-of-a-cubic-bezier-in-parts)
 - [the term for the third-derivative analog of curvature for curves is “aberrancy”](https://math.stackexchange.com/questions/3294/how-to-approximate-connect-two-continuous-cubic-b%C3%A9zier-curves-with-to-a-single-o#comment8479_3983)
 - [Bézier curvature extrema](https://math.stackexchange.com/questions/1954845/bezier-curvature-extrema/1956264#1956264)
+- … can time-parameterization cut down on the configuration space of cubic curves too?